geleto/cascador-ai/README.md

 	prompt: 'Critique this blog post: {{ draft }}',
 }, baseConfig);

-// A renderer to rewrite a draft based on feedback const revisionGenerator = create.TextGenerator.withTemplate({
+// A component to rewrite a draft based on feedback const revisionGenerator = create.TextGenerator.withTemplate({
 	model: anthropic('claude-3-7-sonnet-latest'), //override the base model to use Claude Sonnet
 	prompt: 'Rewrite the following post based on these suggestions:\n\nPOST:\n{{ draft }}\n\nSUGGESTIONS:\n- {{ suggestions | join("\n- ") }}',